Best Human Body Books for Kids in English, Chinese, Korean

 Where to buy:

-For reference, I compare images with more accurate illustrations from our other books so they understand that some books try to simplify concepts.
+Still, I would recommend this very unique anatomy book for kids.
+To make up for the some of the drawbacks, it’s important to compare with accurate illustrations from other books so that children can understand that some books try to simplify concepts.

 Where to buy: